 The Blue Wahoos held their inaugural season in the Maritime Park Stadium in 2012 and have drawn more than 300,000 fans each season selling out most Friday and Saturday home games.
 In 2012, the Blue Wahoos were named the Southern League's "Organization of the Year" and then team president Bruce Baldwin was named "Executive of the Year".
 The Blue Wahoos again were awarded "Organization of the Year" in 2014 and the Stadium was named "Ball Park of the Year" by Baseballparks.com.
 In 2015 the Blue Wahoos won the second half South Division Title in the Southern League.
-In 2016 the Blue Wahoos won both the first and second half Division Title in the Southern League.
+In 2016 the Blue Wahoos won both the first and second half Division Title in the Southern League and the Stadium was voted the best Double-A ballpark as part of Ballpark Digest's "Best of the Ballparks 2016".
+In addition, the Blue Wahoos were recognized by Baseball America as the top franchise in Double-A baseball.